sensedeep/custom-metrics/README.md

 Unfortunately, the AWS "custom" metrics can be very expensive.
 If updated or queried regularly.
 Each each custom metric will cost up to $3.60 per metric per year with additional costs for querying.
 If you have many metrics or high dimensionality on your metrics, this can lead to a very large CloudWatch Metrics bill.

-> **CustomMetrics** provides cost effective metrics that are up to 1000 times cheaper and 10 times faster than standard CloudWatch metrics.
+> **CustomMetrics** provides cost effective metrics that are much cheaper and faster than standard CloudWatch metrics.

-CustomMetrics achieves these savings by supporting only "latest" period metrics. i.e. last day, last month, last hour etc. This enables each metric to be saved, stored and queried with minimal cost.
+CustomMetrics achieves these savings by supporting only **latest** period metrics. i.e. last day, last month, last hour, last 5 minutes etc. This enables each metric to be saved, stored and queried with minimal cost.

-CustomMetrics saves metrics to a DynamoDB table of your choosing that can coexist with existing application data.
+CustomMetrics stores metrics to a DynamoDB table of your choosing that can coexist with existing application data.

 ## CustomMetrics Features